 So, without further ado, here’s a list of the most common food triggers for migraine sufferers, in no particular order.

-We know that some of you are probably groaning when you see this, but research shows that excessive caffeine consumption can trigger migraines, and both a 2016 study and a 2019 study suggest cutting back on coffee can help reduce migraines.
+We know that some of you are probably groaning when you see this, but research shows that excessive caffeine consumption can trigger migraine attacks, and both a 2016 study and a 2019 study suggest cutting back on coffee can help reduce migraine frequency.

 Now, if you can’t start your day without coffee, note the use of the word “excessive.”
 We know that the caffeine boost can feel like a lifesaver at times, and if that’s the case, drink it!
 But try to limit yourself to less than two cups per day.

 Nope, it’s not just you.
 Studies confirm that alcoholic beverages are a common trigger, with certain chemicals in alcohol like tyramine and histamine believed to be the problem.
 Red wine, a commonly-reported trigger, contains a lot of histamine.

 Unfortunately for cheese lovers, this delicacy can also be a trigger for migraine symptoms.
 Again, the culprit is tyramine.
 Blue cheese, brie, cheddar, swiss, feta, mozzarella, and most other common cheeses are good to avoid.

-We hate to (continue to) be the bearers of bad news, but chocolate can also sabotage your chances of avoiding migraines.
-One study found that, compared to a placebo, chocolate triggered a migraine in 42% of its subjects.
+We hate to (continue to) be the bearers of bad news, but chocolate can also sabotage your chances of avoiding migraine attacks.
+One study found that, compared to a placebo, chocolate triggered an attack in 42% of its subjects.

-While eating lots of fresh fruit is a great way to avoid migraines (and stay healthy!), you might want to be careful with citrus fruits.
-While some people say oranges, grapefruits, lemons, and limes give them migraines, they’re not as common a trigger as some of the other foods on this list.
-Try tracking your migraines to see if avoiding these fruits makes a difference for you.
+While eating lots of fresh fruit is a great way to avoid attacks (and stay healthy!), you might want to be careful with citrus fruits.
+While some people say oranges, grapefruits, lemons, and limes give them headaches, they’re not as common a trigger as some of the other foods on this list.
+Try tracking your migraine to see if avoiding these fruits makes a difference for you.

 If you’ve got a sweet tooth, listen up: Research suggests that artificial sweeteners like aspartame commonly found in Diet Coke and other calorie-free drinks may increase the risk of migraine headaches.